"I would have in my house . . .

 Elizabeth Louise is my little teacup cat.
 I got her in June of 2010 when she was just four weeks old.
 It was a challenge to bottle feed her and keep her happy, but now she's grown into a beautiful, fierce and tiny adult.
 She's surprisingly motherly towards Petie.
 We'll see what happens.
 Her birthday is May 17th, almost like the July 17th birthday of her hockey namesake, Loui Eriksson.

 Peter William ("Petie") is my feisty little ginger cat.
 I got him in November of 2012.
 He loves to play with everything, pull everything off my shelves and bite his siblings, and he is absolutely darling doing it.
-His birthday is September 1st, and he claims he is too little to know much about hockey yet.
+His birthday is September 1st, and his hockey hero is Bill Guerin.